benphelps/homepage-docs/docs/configs/settings.md

 ## Background Image

+!!! warning inline end "Heads Up!"

+    You will need to restart the container any time you add new images, this is a limitation of the Next.js static site server.

 If you'd like to use a background image instead of the solid theme color, you may provide a full URL to an image of your choice.

 ```yaml
 background: https://images.unsplash.com/photo-1502790671504-542ad42d5189?auto=format&fit=crop&w=2560&q=80
 ```

 Or you may pass the path to a local image relative to e.g. `/app/public/images` directory.

-!!! note

-    You will need to restart the container any time you add new images, this is a limitation of the Next.js static site server.

-!!! warning
+!!! warning inline start

     Do not create a bind mount to the entire `/app/public/` directory.